mia-platform/documentation/versioned_docs/version-5.x.x/getting_started/quick_rest_api.md

     * If you select **required** the property is mandatory.

-    * If you select **crypted** the data will be encrypted in the database.
-We recommend that you adopt this practice for sensitive or confidential data.

     * If you select **nullable**, you can give the value *null*.

     * In the **description** field you can enter a short optional description.

     For this example, we could create two properties: one for the title and one for the author of the book.
     If you want to delete a property, click the trash icon inside the related row.

 3. To create the CRUD at this point just press **Commit & Generate**.